lukas-h/toy-http/README.md

 For more advanced usage, can set as first argument the folder or port.
 Then the folder and as third argument how many connections are possible at once.

-## embed it!
-You can embed it into your applications, simply add `service.h` and `service.c` to your project
-and use this function: ` int serve(int http_port, int max_connections, char *serve_directory);`.
-`max_connections` is the maximum number of clients that can be connected at once.
-`serve_directory` is the folder with the ressources and files that are hosted.

-hint: for embedding, it could be useful to modificate the signal handlers and exit functions.

 ## files
 - *LICENSE*  license file
 - *Makefile*  Makefile to build toy-http from the sources